English Literature BA (Hons) Year two modules

 Year two (Level 5)

 The second year broadens your understanding of the development of English literature through time, with options to extend your study of literary adaptations or immerse yourself in literary theory.
-You will study ‘History of English’ and select three further options from the list below:
+You will study ‘Exploration and Innovation’ and select three further options from the list below:

 Core English Literature modules: